 In this field, choose the package manager (npm, Yarn, or pnpm) for the current project.

 JetBrains Rider uses the

 By default, JetBrains Rider suggests npm.
-However if you open a project with a yarn.lock file and Yarn is installed on your machine, JetBrains Rider automatically changes the package manager for this project to Yarn.
-You can also set Yarn 1 as default JetBrains Rider package manager.
+However if you open a project with a yarn.lock file and Yarn is installed on your computer, JetBrains Rider automatically changes the package manager for this project to Yarn.

 Accordingly, if you open a project with a pnpm-lock file and pnpm is installed on your computer, JetBrains Rider automatically changes the package manager for this project to pnpm.

 The Packages area shows a list of all the NPM-dependent packages that are currently installed on your computer.